ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. function:: setAssociatedObject(object, key, value, policy)

-   :param object: the base object (a Cocoa instance)
+   :param objc.objc_object object object: the base object (a Cocoa instance)
-   :type key: an arbitrary object, the same object must be used to
+   :param object key: an arbitrary object, the same object must be used to
                retrieve the value.
-   :param value: value for the associated object
+   :param object value: value for the associated object
-   :param policy: policy for the association (see below)
+   :param int policy: policy for the association (see below)

    Associate *assoc* with *object* under name *name*.

 .. function:: getAssociatedObject(object, key)

-   :param object: an object (a Cocoa instance)
+   :param objc.objc_object object: an object (a Cocoa instance)
-   :param key: the key object that was used with :func:`setAssociatedObject`
+   :param object key: the key object that was used with :func:`setAssociatedObject`
    :return: the value for the key, or :data:`None`.

-   Returns the value of an associated object.

 .. function:: removeAssociatedObjects(object)

-   :param object: an object (a Cocoa instance)
+   :param objc.objc_object object: an object (a Cocoa instance)

    Remove all associations for *object*.
 It is generally a bad idea to use this function, because other libraries might have set associations as well.

 .. data:: OBJC_ASSOCIATION_ASSIGN
+   :type: int

    Policy for creating a weak reference to the associated object